On the intersections of finitely generated subgroups of free groups: reduced rank to full rank: Free groups

 \begin{proof} Since each new vertex created in a vertex splitting cannot be split again, there is a sequence of vertex splittings $\Gamma_n\to ...\to \Gamma_1\to \Gamma$ such that $\Gamma_n$ is unsplittable and $n\leq \abs{V(\Gamma)}$.
 Uniqueness follows from the fact that any pair of vertex splittings commute. \end{proof}

-By Lemma \ref{unique_splitting}, we will write $SP(\Gamma)$ for the unique unsplittable graph with involution obtained from a graph with involution $\Gamma$.
+By Lemma \ref{unique_splitting}, we will write $SP(\Gamma)$ for the unique unsplittable fully involutive graph obtained from a fully involutive graph $\Gamma$.
 See Figure \ref{splitting_stallings} for an example of this.
 This is also a functor and a section for the functor $ST$.
 We record this in the following Lemma.